Check out the 400 Years Project: Celebrating Black Excellence in STEM

-The project runs from October 1, 2023, to September 30, 2028, and focuses on providing training and seed funding to Black undergraduate students at Tennessee State University, Hampton University, and Vanderbilt University.
+The project focuses on providing training and seed funding to undergraduate students at Tennessee State University, Hampton University, and Vanderbilt University who demonstrate interest in entrepreneurship, commitment to the program, and potential for innovation.

 2025 Training: